Avanthikamani/DL-LSTM/README.md

 Define dataset and DataLoader for batching.

 STEP 4:
-Build a bidirectional LSTM model for sequence tagging.
+Build a bidirectional LSTM model for sequence tagging

 STEP 5:
 Train the model over multiple epochs, tracking loss.